skip to Main Content

 And restoration is Your song.”

 The theme of restoration has been an important one for me, even before I was old enough to know what to call it.
-My childhood years, although full of fond memories and wonderful experiences, were also marked by divorce, death, church separation, and family troubles.
+My childhood years, although full of fond DeathtoStock_Cozy5memories and wonderful experiences, were also marked by divorce, death, church separation, and family troubles.
 I remember the pain of each of these experiences, but I also remember the feeling that God hadn’t had the last word; that, despite the circumstances and the finality of some of them, He could still make things better.

 Fast forward to present day, and I can’t tell you how overjoyed I am at being part of a church body that considers restoration to be one of its core values.
 Today we are going to look at restoration as one of the foundations of The Parish.
 As we begin this blog series that dives a little deeper into each of these four values, I pray that we would see these become realities in our lives, both individually and as a church family, and that we would find ourselves desiring these expressions of God’s heart to be manifested in us.